anirudhreddy18/Docker-Kubernetes/RunningNotes.md

 ## Kubernetes
 - what is kubernetes?  system for running many different containers over multiple VM's.
 - why use kubernetes? when you need to run many different containers with different images.
+- Container orchestration tool for easily managing, scaling & deploying containers.
+- Node -> worker node are VM’s which has docker installed.
+They can run containers.
+Other softwares are kube-proxy etc.
+- Minikube -> creates a worker node on local computer.
+Minikube ip to get IP Address
+- Image GCR: gcr.io/project-name/image:tag

 ### Uses:
 - Can scale up individual services instead of whole app (client, nginx, server) we could just increase server instances.